 This glaze cannot be reproduced.

-This glaze is stable when overapplied or overfired.
+This glaze is moderately runny when overapplied or overfired.
 (Three coats of glaze was applied to the test tile before being fired to Cone 6 with a natural cool.)

 Directions for use